Where Do My Taxes Go?

 4

-Can you think of five different services or goods you think are funded by taxes?
+Can you think of five different services or goods that are funded by taxes?

 2